-2. The committee will annually review examination specifications and content outline and make recommendations to the Board of Directors if a new Task Analysis is indicated.
+B. The committee will annually review examination specifications and content outline and make recommendations to the Board of Directors if a new Task Analysis is indicated.

-C. A statistical report of item and test performance and the candidate critiques shall be reviewed periodically by committee members in consultation with the Test Consultant at committee meetings held twice per year.
+C. A statistical report of item and test performance and the candidate critiques shall be reviewed by committee members in consultation with the Test Consultant at committee meetings held twice per year.

-4. The Chair of this committee is responsible for:
+D. The Chair of this committee is responsible for:

-a. recommending committee members for appointment to the Board of Directors.
+1. recommending committee members for appointment to the Board of Directors.

-b. delivering a short written report for each AMCB Board of Directors meeting and the President as requested.
+3. delivering a short written report for each AMCB Board of Directors meeting and the President as requested.
 This report will include the pass rate of the first time, repeat and re-certification candidates.

-I. Examination construction procedures.
+IV.
+Examination construction procedures

 A. Examination construction begins with the preparation of a draft examination that is based on a form of the examination about to be retired from use;

-2. The consultants review the test specifications and produce a table indicating the number of items in each content area needed as replacements;
+3. The consultants review the test specifications and produce a table indicating the number of items in each content area needed as replacements;

-6. The consultants execute the changes made by the committee and prepare a third draft of the examination.
+9. The consultants execute the changes made by the committee and prepare a third draft of the examination.
 Draft three is submitted to the committee chairperson for finalization by her and selected members of the committee; and

-7. The consultants execute the changes made in the finalization process and produce the examination in a form suitable for submission to the computer-based testing vendor.
+10. The consultants execute the changes made in the finalization process and produce the examination in a form suitable for submission to the computer-based testing vendor.

-II.
-Examination review Guidelines
+V. Examination Review Guidelines